terminated-star/MotionCraft/README.md

 #### Best compatibility

+_Your anti-cheat here._ (Create an issue if your anti-cheat is compatible with this project, and I will list it here)

+#### Decent compatibility

 Matrix (Premium) - Few checks disabled.
+Falses Velocity, but with that check disabled it works quite well.
 The free version is untested.

-#### Decent compatibility

 AntiAura (V2) - Some checks disabled.

 #### Low compatibility